Yuvraj-777/Ainbox/README.md

-# ☕ CaffeineCrew — Smart Email Triage with Agentic AI Assistants
+# ✉️ AInbox — Smart Email Triage with Agentic AI Assistants

-CaffeineCrew is an AI-powered email management system that automates the painful parts of your inbox: summarizing long threads, drafting professional replies, and highlighting priority messages.
-Powered by GPT-4 and designed with a clean, responsive UI using React, TypeScript, Tailwind CSS, and Radix UI.
+**AInbox** is an AI-powered email management system that automates the painful parts of your inbox: summarizing long threads, drafting professional replies, and highlighting priority messages.
+Powered by cutting-edge LLMs and designed with a clean, responsive UI using React, TypeScript, Tailwind CSS, and Radix UI.

 ### ✨ Features
-- 📩 Email Summarization using GPT-4
+- 📩 **Email Summarization** using GPT-4 / LLaMA 70B
-- 🧠 Intelligent Prioritization (Low, Medium, High)
+- 🧠 **Intelligent Prioritization** (Low, Medium, High)
-- ✍️ AI-Generated Smart Replies
+- ✍️ **AI-Generated Smart Replies** with tone control
-- 🎯 Agentic Workflow Automation
+- 🎯 **Agentic Workflow Automation** for triage and reply
-- 💻 Smooth UX with Vanta.js + Framer Motion animations
+- 💻 **Smooth UI/UX** with Vanta.js background & Framer Motion animations

 ### 🚀 Stack
 - **Frontend**: React + TypeScript + Tailwind CSS + Radix UI